YuBaichuan2000/workout-tracker/README.md

 * How to use React hooks: useState, useEffect, useContext, useReducer
 * How to use RESTful API to communicate with frontend and backend
 * How to setup frontend and backend from scratch
+* How to use JWT for user authentication, how to protect React components and backend routes

 ## Demo